3. Support Request, by email or website

 23. Can you give me a waypoint to head toward?

 24. Sharing forecasts with others

-You can participate in interactive, real-time SSB Voice Nets from any Flash-capable computer (i.e. not most iPhones or iPads), as follows:
+You can participate in interactive, real-time SSB Voice Nets from almost any Internet-connected device.

 Login to your account here:

 Once logged-in to your account at mwxc.com, click one of the 2 "WEBCAST" links in the upper-right area of the screen.

 Link takes you to appropriate Greenlight Collaboration meeting "waiting room".